 Lane closures scheduled on Gene Snyder Freeway

 LOUISVILLE, Ky.
-(WAVE) - The Kentucky Transportation Cabinet announced that there will be lane closures on KY-841 (Gene Snyder Freeway) starting on Monday.
+(WAVE) - Some lane closures are set for Wednesday on the Gene Snyder Freeway.

-Crews are scheduled to perform maintenance work on northbound and southbound lanes between mile markers 35 and 37.7, near and through the East End Tunnel daily from 9 a.m. to 3 p.m. and nightly from 7 p.m. to 6 a.m., according to the release.
+The left two lanes on I-265 South over KY 22/Brownsboro Road will be closed from 9 a.m. to 3 p.m.
+This is near mile marker 34.

-Officials said single-lane closures begin on Monday, Oct.
-30, and end on Friday, Nov.
-3. These dates may be changed if inclement weather or other unforeseen delays happen.
+Crews will be repairing the bridge deck, according to the Kentucky Transportation Cabinet.

 Copyright 2023 WAVE.
 All rights reserved.